Top Of The Woods The Greener Camping Club

 It’s easy to get lost at Top of the Woods.
 Not literally, thank goodness – owners Soo and Jon give you a map on arrival – but in a who-cares, do-as-you-please kind of way.
-The atmosphere is so laid-back it’s almost horizontal – bell tents, safari lodges and pioneer camps spread over 27 rolling acres, soothed and charmed by the sights and sounds of myriad bird- and wildlife and the white-grey wisps of campfire smoke.
+The atmosphere is so laid-back it’s almost horizontal – nature domes, safari lodges and pioneer camps spread over 27 rolling acres, soothed and charmed by the sights and sounds of myriad bird- and wildlife and the white-grey wisps of campfire smoke.
 In the adjoining Ffynone Wood – a vast 325 acres of forest – you might be lucky enough to spot a resident or two of the largest badger population in West Wales.
 You'll definitely see rabbits, and maybe even an otter or two slipping into Afon Dulas, a peaceful stream that runs along the southern edge of the site.

 A Dutch Barn serves as a covered picnic and meeting area for the whole site (which also has regular camping), with tables, hammocks, phone-charging points and a stash of games for anyone to use.
 It's a handy place to mull over the mapped-out walking route that leads you to the enchantingly named ‘secret waterfall’.
 There is also freezer and a microwave, while the main courtyard area has hot showers and flushing toilets, washing-up sinks and free (if limited) wifi, The pioneer lodge and safari lodge meadows also have their own hot showers and compost toilets.